husonlab/splitstree6/doc/user-manual.md

 side panel (as a hierarchy) or in the workflow panel (as a graph).
 To illustrate, open the example file `ungulates.nex` which can be found in the directory `publications/WelkerEtal2015` in the Examples directory.
-By default, SplitsTreeCE creates a network by running NeighborNet and using the $p$-distance.
+By default, the SplitsTree App creates a network by running NeighborNet and using the $p$-distance.
 Switching to the workflow panel displays the (linear) workflow for this initial analysis .

 ![Right hand side of the workflow created when `ungulates.nex` is